sys13/perzenel/README.md

 1. (optional) Edit the favicon in public/favicon and client/main.html
 1. Deploy it with the meteor deploy command
 1. Reset your password at /forgot-password
-1. Sign in to your website at /signin
+1. Sign in to your website at /signin (default password is wwwwww)
 1. Add projects and links at /admin
 1. Add blog articles at /admin/blog
 1. Share it with everyone!